-Ras y Gader, the Cader Idris mountain race, is one of the toughest fell races in Wales, and viewed by many as one of the classic "must do" races in the calendar.
+Ras y Gader, the Cader Idris mountain race, one of the toughest fell races in Wales, and viewed by many as a classic "must do" race in the calendar.

 The atmosphere at the finish line, for those who successfully complete the course, with cheering crowds will long remain in the memory.